Hurricane of 1928 Mass Burial Site

 When a hurricane struck the Florida coast in September 1928, it caused a dike on Lake Okeechobee to fail which resulted in an extensive loss of human life.

-Of the victims in Palm Beach County, most of the white victims were buried in a mass grave in the prestigious Woodlawn Cemetery.
+Of the victims in Palm Beach County, most of the White victims were buried in a mass grave in the prestigious Woodlawn Cemetery.
 However, segregation laws at the time prevented the burial of Black residents in that cemetery.
-More than 600 Black and other people of color were interred in a mass grave at the Paupers Graveyard at the corner of Tamarind Avenue and 25th Street.
+More than 600 people of color were interred in a mass grave at the Paupers Graveyard at the corner of Tamarind Avenue and 25th Street.

 While the mass grave at Woodlawn was marked with a memorial, the Tamarind Avenue site was largely forgotten until 1991, when a Nigerian religious service was held at the location.
 The site had passed through various owners over the years and was used as a garbage dump, slaughterhouse, and sewage treatment works.